The Masquerade competition at SoonerCon 23 will be held Saturday, June 28th. Prizes will be awarded in multiple categories, and for "Best of Show".

 Masquerade Competition Categories

-This category is for those who like hoops, corsets and dressing up in clothes from other "past" times.
+This category is for things that have been seen in the light of day.
+It's for those who like hoops, corsets and dressing up in clothes from other "past" times.
 This includes "pure" historical costumes as well as steam punk.

 This category will be the place for media, comic book, anime, literary (et al.) costumes.